22842219/SemanticParser4Graph/semantic_parser/seq2seq_construction/README.md

 This point aims to understand how field values in the context of Text-to-SQL are cancatenated alongside column names and table names, especially for the case that one column contains thousands of field values.

-:grinning: Bacially the idea is straightforward and using the quetion tokens to filterout (or match) the most possible filed value(s) for the targeted field.
+:grinning: Bacially the idea is straightforward and using the quetion tokens to filter out (or match) the most possible filed value(s) for the targeted field.
 It simply and trivally use **difflib.SequenceMatch** to get the maxmimum string matching.
 The idea is called **picklists** and described in **[TabularSemanticParsing](https://arxiv.org/abs/2012.12627)** paper.

 - [This](https://github.com/22842219/SemanticParser4Graph/blob/main/semantic_parser/general_testing.ipynb) shows an example of picklist regarding column **name** in table **department_management** in the **department_management.db**.